taterpies/recipes/docs/preserved/marmalade.md

 ## Method

-Use a peeler to remove, then slice:
+Use a peeler to remove, then slice peel of:

 * all of grapefruit, orange, blood orange
 * half of meyer lemon